emunicio/emunicio.github.io/_pages/about.md

   - /about.html
 ---

 I am Telecommunication Engineer and Ph.D in Computer Science.
 I am currently working as a postdoctoral researcher at i2CAT, AI-Driven Systems group (Barcelona, Spain) in the field of AI-driven network automation, Open RAN, Time Sensitive Networking and 5G network security.
+Currently, I am also Adjunct Professor at Universidad Carlos III de Madrid, teaching 5G and Wireless Networking within the Master in Connected Industry 4.0.

 I received a B.Sc+M.Sc in Telecommunication Engineering from Universidad Politécnica de Madrid (UPM) in 2013 and a M.Sc in Networks and Computer Systems from the Universidad Rey Juan Carlos (URJC) in 2014.
 I got a PhD in Computer Science at Universiteit Antwerpen in 2020.
 I have been involved in some European research projects such as FP7 TUCAN3G, Celtic+ FlexNet, H2020 ProTego, H2020 InterConnect and H2020 Vital-5G.
 I am currently working in H2020 DAEMON and SNS-JU BeGREEN.

 I have published about 40 research papers in various peer-reviewed journals and conferences.
 My main research interests are: traffic engineering and network slicing, Open RAN, programmable wireless networks, TSN and ultra-reliable Industrial IoT.
 I am also interested in testbed experimentation, community networks and connectivity provision in challenging environments.

 My PhD studies allowed me to specialize in programmable networks and Industrial IoT, acquire in-depth knowledge of both wired and wireless data networks, and gain strong analytical and problem solving skills.
 However, I have always liked technical and low-level tinkering, so I also have significant hands-on experience in embedded programming, multi-domain testbeds (e.g., Fed4FIRE, Chameleon) and field deployments.
 Some of these deployments, such as a long-range Industrial IoT network formed by bicycles in the Pyrenees, a high-andean wireless mesh network or a carrier-grade low-cost backhaul network in the Amazon basin, also gave me some expertise in development cooperation ICT4D projects and in rural connectity.